kusor/triton-kbmapi/docs/index.md

 KBMAPI will be a fairly simple and minimal REST service.
-API endpoints provide the means for adding new tokens, removing tokens, recovering tokens (i.e. replacing a token), as well as providing the PIN of a token to an authenticated entity.
+API endpoints provide the means for adding new pivtokens, removing pivtokens, recovering pivtokens (i.e. replacing a pivtoken), as well as providing the PIN of a pivtoken to an authenticated entity.

-When a token is added, the KBMAPI service will need to generate a recovery token (a random blob of data) that will be stored on the CN.
+When a pivtoken is added, the KBMAPI service will need to generate a recovery pivtoken (a random blob of data) that will be stored on the CN.
 The recovery token serves two purposes:  First, it is used by the CN as the recovery key as described in <<prov-backups>>.
-Second, it is also used by the CN as a shared secret with KBMAPI for the purposes of replacing the token information of a CN with the data from a new token.
+Second, it is also used by the CN as a shared secret with KBMAPI for the purposes of replacing the pivtoken information of a CN with the data from a new pivtoken.

 ### kbmapi-history

-When tokens are deleted or reinitialized, the old token data should be kept in a KBMAPI-maintained history.
-This history maintains the token data for an amount of time defined by the `KBMAPI_HISTORY_DURATION` SAPI variable.
+When pivtokens are deleted or reinitialized, the old pivtoken data should be kept in a KBMAPI-maintained history.
+This history maintains the pivtoken data for an amount of time defined by the `KBMAPI_HISTORY_DURATION` SAPI variable.
 The default shall be 15 days.
-The purpose is to provide a time-limited backup against accidental token deletion.
+The purpose is to provide a time-limited backup against accidental pivtoken deletion.

 #### Attestation

 [yubi-attest](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html)

-Some tokens have extensions that allow for attestation -- that is a method to show that a given certificate was created on the device and not imported.
+Some pivtokens have extensions that allow for attestation -- that is a method to show that a given certificate was created on the device and not imported.
 For Yubikeys, this is done by creating a special x509 certificate as detailed [here](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html).